Robot Alchemic Drive: Gameplay

-It is possible throughout the game to affect the life of a particular character.
-For example: Nanao's storyline may be affected by the destruction of certain buildings while on missions.
+It is possible throughout the game to affect the story of a particular character.
+For example, Nanao's storyline may be affected by the destruction of certain buildings while on missions.

 Enemies, for a short number of episodes, are the same.
 The only difference is the change in color and weapons.
 They become smarter and more aware of what the main character is doing as the player progresses through the story.
-You also unlock all of the Volgara in two player versus mode when you beat the game with 2 out of the 3 main protagonists.
+Players also unlock all of the Volgara in the two-player versus mode after beating the game with two of the three protagonists.

-The game is a homage to the Super Robot anime series of the 70's and 80's.
-Although much older than most of the game's homages, a remote-controlled robot was first seen in the program Tetsujin 28.
-Yui's pink and yellow outfit is expressly said in the manual to be a tribute to the heroines of those shows, and Vavel's Lava Stream attack is based on Mazinger Z's Breast Fire attack, even including the biceps-flexing pose usually performed when the weapon was used.
+Plot

+As the seventeen-year-old sole inheritor to the Tsukioka family and their bankrupt weapons company, the game introduces the player to a world where all crewed space exploration projects have been put on hold indefinitely due to a material called "Space Nectar" that poisons and kills any organic life in space.
+Earth is safe because of its atmosphere, but it seems that humanity is doomed to an isolated existence.
+When machines known as Volgara begin destroying the Earth, the player must pilot the only weapon on Earth capable of standing against the invaders.
+Along the way, lives will be changed, history will be made, and the origins of the Volgara will be revealed.

 Characters

 The Hero/Heroine: The player-controlled character, a seventeen-year-old junior at the public Senjo High School and the sole heir of the prestigious Tsukioka clan that has gone bankrupt.
 Tsukioka Industries, a weapons manufacturer, collapsed while funding the construction of the Meganites, which the hero must control to save his/her hometown.
-There are three characters selectable: Naoto, Yui, and Ryo.
-Their stories, however, are all very similar.
+There are three characters selectable: Naoto, Yui, and Ryo, but their stories are all similar.